Affiliate links on Android Authority may earn us a commission. Learn more.

 Google's latest flagships offer only marginal improvements to charging speeds.

 The bottom line — Google hasn’t leapfrogged Apple and Samsung as it seemingly tried to imply.
 In fact, the Pixel 6 and 6 Pro charge slower than their two biggest competitors.
 Considering those two already lag behind the slew of brands offering much speedier, market-leading fast charging technologies, Google finds itself in a less-than-stellar position in the pantheon of fast charging phones.
-With the Pixel 6 series providing many notable hardware upgrades over previous Pixels, it’s a shame its charging hasn’t caught up.
+With the latest Pixel devices providing exclusive features and hardware upgrades over previous Pixels, it’s a shame its charging hasn’t caught up.

 A few weeks after we originally published our findings, Google clarified the charging capabilities of the Pixel 6 and Pixel 6 Pro.
 The community blog post confirmed our findings that the Pixel 6 and 6 Pro draw 21W and 23W at their peaks respectively, before reducing power as the battery capacity fills.
 That’s within a 1W margin of error from our testing, which is likely down to variables such as the cable used, ambient temperature, their use of pre-production software, and whether the measurement was taken at the phone or the plug.

 Further reading: How long does it really take to fully charge your phone?